sudosurmrf/es5-es6-lecture/README.md

-⚡ Example Scenarios:
+⚡Example Scenarios:
 passwordLeak: Demonstrates how ES5 exposes passwords before hashing while ES6 secures the password before hashing.
 Contains both an ES5 and ES6 example inside.
-functionVariables: Shows how ES5's function-scoped variables can cause issues like variable leaks, and contrasts this with ES6's block-scoped variables.
+scopingIssue: Shows how ES5's function-scoped variables can cause issues like variable leaks, and contrasts this with ES6's block-scoped variables.
+cleanerFunctions: A quick display page which helps demonstrate how both ES5 and ES6 functions do the same thing in terms of running functions, but ES6 is written in a much cleaner, easier and quicker way.